SAP/jenkins-library/README.md

 An efficient software development process is vital for success in building business applications on SAP Cloud Platform or SAP on-premise platforms.
 SAP addresses this need for efficiency with project "Piper".
-The goal of project "Piper" is to substantially ease setting up continuous deployment processes for the most important SAP technologies by means of Jenkins pipelines.
+The goal of project "Piper" is to substantially ease setting up continuous delivery processes for the most important SAP technologies by means of Jenkins pipelines.

 Project "Piper" consists of two parts: